Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 The signal quality of devices connected to the pods’ network is decent, but not as strong as that of WiFi 6 extenders available in the market.

 Regarding connection handling, the Pods have a limit of only 15 devices that can be connected at once.
-In my case, I had two laptops, four smartphones, and six security cameras connected, totalling 12 devices.
+In my case, I had two laptops, four smartphones, and six security cameras connected, totaling 12 devices.
 This is a low number for a range extender costing over $130.

 On the other hand, third-party WiFi extenders handle double the number of connections.
 Also, there were several instances of lags and signal drops at around 500 Sq Ft distance from the WiFi Pod.